psfs/core/README.md

 ```
 - APP_ENVIRONMENT: (local|dev|...|prod) Define the staging for the run environment
 - HOST_PORT: 8001 Define the port where you could expose the server
+- DEBUG: -xdebug Loads a docker image with xdebug installed and configured, if empty it loads a default php image
 ```